aspose-words/Aspose.Words-Documentation/en/java/developer-guide/mail-merge-and-reporting/mail-merge-template-from-mustache-syntax/_index.md

 linktitle: Mail Merge Template from Mustache Syntax
 type: docs
 description: "Create templates with Mustache syntax.
 Mustache syntax is the only option to use with templates that do not contain fields (HTML or TXT).
 With Word templates, you have two options: fields or Mustache syntax using Java."
-keywords: "mail merge template mustache syntax java, mail merge java, mustache syntax java"
+keywords: "mail merge template mustache syntax java, Mail Merge java, mustache syntax java"
 weight: 40
 url: /java/mail-merge-template-from-mustache-syntax/
 timestamp: 2024-01-27-14-07-04